ThanhTrang1741/funding_forecast/README.md

 |     2      |     75         |     mio USD     |     23/12/2015    |     12M              |     6.5%               |      rolled 12/2024           |
 |     3      |     75         |     mio USD     |     15/08/2025    |     12M              |     6.5%               |                                 |

- - offshore loan can not be rollover and no new amount
+ - offshore loan can not be rollover and no new disbursment

 |     No.    |     Amount     |     Currency    |     Drawdown      |     Tenor (month)    |     COF (estimated)    |                         Note    |
 |------------|----------------|-----------------|-------------------|----------------------|------------------------|---------------------------------|